hollyfgibbons/ANU-MAE-thesis-template/INSTRUCTIONS.md

-# How to Use This Template
+# How to use this template
 ### A guide for MAE students — no LaTeX experience required

 ---